codesport/admin-panel/README.md

 Next steps of this project would include:

-* Integration with a NoSQL database such as Mongo or Firebase
+* Integration with a NoSQL database such as MongoDB or Firebase
-* Adding Authentication and Access Control for security
+* Adding authentication and access control for security
 * Hosting on a live sever running node and NGINX
 * Potentially using Redux to manage state as our application continues to grow and state management becomes more complex
 * Using Jest to run automated test and to incorporate test driven development best practices